 - Applicant must be a Canadian citizen.

 - Must be enrolled with a 3 course load for at least one semester (Fall/Winter/Summer).

 - The awardee will agree to organize a fundraising event for the Sandra Schmirler Foundation in the 12 months following receiving the Award.

 - Awardees shall agree to the “Code of Conduct” of the scholarship and sign the “Letter of Agreement“.

 A Spirit of Sandra Junior Scholarship has a total value of $5,000 with $2,500 available for education expenses and $2,500 available for curling related expenses.
 Qualified education expenses include tuition and fees required to enroll at or attend an eligible educational institution and course-related expenses such as fees, parking, books, supplies, and equipment that are required for the courses at the college or university.
 Expenses that don’t qualify include room and board, research, clerical assistance, or equipment and other expenses that are not required for enrollment in or attendance at the educational institution.
 Qualified curling expenses include entry fees to sanctioned curling competitions and curling-related expenses such as travel, medical (chiropractor, massage therapist, physiotherapist, sport psychologist), equipment/uniforms, training and skills development (fitness membership).
 Expenses that don’t qualify include meals and over-the-counter medications, vitamins, and supplements, even if prescribed by a medical practitioner.
 Download Eligible Expenses

 - Complete the application form.

 - Submit a video (3-5 minutes) outlining why you feel you are a qualified candidate for this Scholarship.
-Include your experience and/or future plans that complement the criteria for the award.
-Explain how the Scholarship will help you pursue your goals.
+Helpful tips for creating your video are included in the application form.

 - Submit a copy of your high school or university transcripts.